 My dreads are thinning and falling out, what can I do?
 That’s a common questions among many of our clients.
-If you want to find why, read on.

 There are different home remedies and medical treatments to boost overall hair health and thickness.
-In this guide, we shall look at various causes of hair thinning and some of the available home remedies and medical treatments.
+In this guide, we shall look at various causes of thinning dreadlocks and some of the available home remedies and medical treatments.

-Causes of Hair Thinning and Falling Out
+Causes of Thinning Dreadlocks and Falling Out

 A certain amount of hair loss is normal.
 With age, your hair will naturally lose volume and strength.
 According to a study published on the American Academy of Dermatology (AAD), it’s normal to lose 50-100 hairs per day.
 However, new hair regrows from the same hair follicles.
 (Source)

 Over the years, some follicles are unable to replace lost hair, some hair shaft becomes thinner, and hair loses its color.